 Regardless if you are into knitting, crocheting or weaving, if you are working with yarn you probably have spent your fair share of time rolling balls of yarn.

-This is just a boring and tedious process to do by hand, many people decide not to use skeins at all and only buy center pull yarn ball.
+This is such a boring and tedious process to do by hand that many people decide not to use skeins at all and only buy center pull yarn ball.